-Azure and the Batch service provide a range of services, tools, and APIs to monitor your Batch solutions.
+Azure Monitor and the Batch service provide a range of services, tools, and APIs to monitor your Batch solutions.
 This overview article helps you choose a monitoring approach that fits your needs.

 For Batch accounts specifically, the activity log collects events related to account creation and deletion and key management.